tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 };
 ```

-Finally we have the _OnActorLoaded\_Implementation()_ function to implement.
+Finally we have the `OnActorLoaded_Implementation()` function to implement.
 This can be useful to handle load-specific logic.
 In the example below we simply call the existing functions that update the state of the Lid to be opened/closed.

-Keep in mind however that often you can rely on BeginPlay() as your 'OnActorLoaded' replacement.
-So long as you load the saved data into each Actor BEFORE BeginPlay() has been triggered.
+Keep in mind however that often you can rely on `BeginPlay()` as your `OnActorLoaded` replacement.
+So long as you load the saved data into each Actor BEFORE `BeginPlay()` has been triggered.
 This is why we handle the loading logic very early in the process inside our GameMode class (more on that in 'Loading Game State' below)

 ```cpp
 void ARogueTreasureChest::Interact_Implementation(APawn* InstigatorPawn)